ronit567/Vero_Scribe_Technical/README.md

 # Vero — Patient Booking + Physician Console

 Two browser apps that talk to each other through the same `localStorage`.
+All physician & paitent information is just LLM mock data

 ## Run it